tnsqkyy/hackbook/tooling/recon/exiftool/README.md

 ---

-## 2. Basic Usage
+## 2. Basic Use

-To read all available metadata from a file, simply provide the filename as an argument.
-This command will produce a clean, human-readable list of all tags and their values.
+To see all the metadata in a file, just give ExifTool the filename.
+It will print a clean list of everything it finds.

 ```bash
 exiftool <file-name>